 Multiple sclerosis, or MS, is a condition that affects the central nervous system and changes the way that the nerves work.
 Many aspects of MS remain a mystery.
 This article covers five things we do know about this condition.

-However, the National Institute of Neurological Disorders and Stroke (NINDS) suggest that the number may be closer to 250,000–350,000, noting that it is difficult to know the exact figure.
+However, the National Institute of Neurological Disorders and Stroke (NINDS) suggest that the number may be closer to

 This article looks at five important facts that people should know about MS.

 Many scientists believe that MS is an autoimmune disease, which develops when the immune system attacks its own healthy tissues.

 In MS, the body attacks myelin, which is the fatty substance that acts as a protective cover to nerve fibers.
 This disrupts communication between the brain and the rest of the body.

 Doctors do not know why the immune system attacks myelin, but they believe the following factors may increase the risk:

 - having a family history of MS

 - having a history of other autoimmune conditions

 - being 20–40 years old

 - living in a temperate climate away from the equator